Three Tips to Make Bathroom Clean-up Simple

 Three tips to make bathroom clean-up simple!

 Let’s get right down to it!
 Cleaning the bathroom is not a fun chore.
 In fact, I hate it and I’m the only one who does it in our family.
-However, I also hate when the bathroom is dirty.
+However, I also hate it when the bathroom is dirty.

 Even if you have cleaning help, I find that the bathroom needs to be cleaned in between their visits.
 The bathroom just doesn’t take long to get gross!